 Homer: Aww, I was bluffing.

-Moe: What?
-You have a straight flush, Homer!
-Ya do this *every* time!
+Moe: Ha, ha, ha, ha, ha!
+Come to papa!... minute - you have a straight flush, Homer!
+Goh!
+You do this every time!
 Arrrgh-eeengh-gah!
-Choking on my own rage here!
+Chokin' on my own rage here!

-Homer: But every time I learn something new, it pushes out something old.
-Remember that time I took a home wine-making course and forgot how to drive?
+Homer: Besides, every time I learn something new, it pushes some old stuff out of my brain.
+Remember when I took a home wine-making course and forgot how to drive?

 Marge: That's because you were drunk.